vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 # UNDER-DEVELOPMENT

 # Vision
-A common updated repo for all, which can act as a pyramid for other new sub-sets in industry
+A common updated repo for all, which can act as a pyramid for other new sub-sets in industry and beginners will initial access in industry!!! :)

 # Respect to  original creators who worked really hard for creating Aweasome Resources for our Industry -